andrewt2470/online_retail_analysis/README.md

 # online_retail_analysis

-This analysis will use Python to analyze an online retail company spanning accross 38 questions.
+This analysis will use Python to analyze an online retail company spanning accross 38 countries.
 I will answer the following questions:

     What items are most frequently bought together?